eartool/eartool/README.md

 ## refactor

 - [x] when you move into a package, your imports need to be updated that refer to that package
-- [ ] need to re-export once you move!
+- [x] need to re-export once you move!
+- [ ] !!
+IMPORTANT: Sideways requires updating imports locally
 - [ ] deleting imports leaves a new line right now it seem
 - [ ] `import { a, b } from "foo"` doesn't clean up comma before if last
 - [ ] we need to handle sidestream and downstream